 This demand is also expected to grow dramatically over the next decade.
 An undergraduate degree in Physics would enable the students to progress into graduate programs in Physics, Astronomy or Engineering.
 Students may select electives in areas of particular interest.
 Physics is a very broad discipline, which can lead to a variety of career options.
-UHCL Physics program provides several areas where students can develop a degree plan to support their specific career goals.
-Some of these focus areas include: Geophysics, Biophysics, Space Physics, Computational Physics, Mathematical Physics, Materials Science, Physics Education, Premedical and Prelaw.
+UHCL Physics program allows for several areas where students can develop a degree plan to support their specific career goals.
+Some of these areas include: Geophysics, Biophysics, Space Physics, Mathematical Physics, Materials Science, Physics Education, Premedical and Prelaw.
 Courses needed to support these focus areas are chosen in consultation with a physics advisor and faculty member from a different program.

 The graduate plan in Physics leads to the master of science degree at UHCL.
 The goal of this program is to prepare students for Ph.D. level work and advanced research in Physics and Astronomy.
 This program also serves to expand the knowledge base of practicing engineers.
 Students in this program gain better problem-solving abilities as well as increased knowledge of several aspects of Physics and Astronomy.
 The physics program provides students with a deeper understanding of the essential science used in many of the engineering disciplines and in the space industry.

 Applicants for candidacy should have a Bachelor of Science (B.S.) degree in one of the physical sciences, mathematics or engineering disciplines.
 Applicants with other degrees may also apply if they meet the requirements listed below.
 Equivalent courses or appropriate substitutions will be determined in consultation with a faculty adviser.
 If background deficiencies exist, students may be required to take courses that will not apply toward the graduate degree.

 - 2-year Plan for Physics M.S. with no specialization

 - 2-year Plan for Physics M.S. with Technical Management specialization